oeo/xdomls/readme.md

 ```

-*xdls* is a cross-domain localstorage implementation that uses `postMessage` to communicate with a child frame to achieve consistent
+*xdomls* is a cross-domain localstorage implementation that uses `postMessage` to communicate with a child frame to achieve consistent
 storage across domains.

 ## usage: